rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

     ['a3', 'a4', 'a2', 'a1'] ['a4', 'a1', 'a3', 'a2'] 0.6890
      ['a1', 'a2', 'a4', 'a3'] ['a4', 'a3', 'a2', 'a1'] 0.7950

 It appears hence to be opportune to compute a first Bachet ranking result with the given order of the *self.actions* atribute and a second one with the corresponding reversed ordering.
 The best correlated of both ranking results is eventually returned.
 The :py:class:`~linearOrders.BachetRanking` class provides therefore the *BestQualified* parameter set by default to *True* (see below :numref:`optimisingBachet` Lines 5 and 21).
-Computing the reversed version of the Bachet rule is indeed computationally easy as it just requires to reverse the previously obtained Bachet vectors, a method directly provided by the :py:mod:`~arithmetics.BachetNumber` class.
+Computing the reversed version of the Bachet rule is indeed computationally easy as it just requires to reverse the previously used Bachet vectors, a method directly provided by the :py:mod:`~arithmetics.BachetNumber` class.

 Yet, when the ranking result remains apparently only weakly correlated with the given outranking relation, as we may notice in this second example of random outranking digraph of order 9 (see :numref:`optimisingBachet`  Line 35 below), it is recommended to set the class constructor provided *randomized* parameter (default=0) to a positive integer *n*.
 In this case, *n* random orderings of the decision actions with their reversed versions will be generated in order to compute potentially diverse Bachet ranking results.
 The best correlated ranking will eventually be returned (see Lines 37 and 51 below).